rolehippie/alertmanager/README.md

 ### alertmanager_version

-Version of Alertmanager to use
+Version of the release to install

 #### Default value